 This morning, I’m in Seattle, with my bestest music buddy Ehren Ebbage, about to go into the studio for our 3rd of 4 stretches of work on the new Shipe album.

-And besides, as Amy says, an album of that title, judged by its cover, will be easy to dismiss at first glance as a lazy collection of hippy, one-world, one-love musical platitudes.
+And besides, an album of that title, judged by the title alone, will be easy to dismiss at first as a lazy collection of hippy, one-world, one-love musical platitudes.
 To that, I say, “What’s so funny about peace, love and understanding?”

 No, I’m not.
 But, yes, this album comes from a restless, worried place.
 It’s not the domestic placidity of Yellow House.
 After all, I was ungrounded, moving from Eugene to San Diego to Yellowstone and back to Eugene, enjoying life, but struggling to get leverage in my endeavors.
 I should have indulged in sunny California mellow melodies, and wide open Yellowstone Big Sky .
 But this guy went further inward than outward.